Special Hamiltonian $S^1$-actions on symplectic 4-manifolds: Introduction and main results

-\begin{theo} A connected, 1-connected, exact special Hamiltonian $S^1$-space $(M,\omega=d\lambda, G)$ with $n+1$ fixed points is symplectomorphic to the Stein surface $(\cW_n, \omega_n)$.
-In particular, the symplectic topology of $(M,\omega)$ is determined by the cardinality of the fixed point set $Fix(G)$. \end{theo}
+\begin{theo} A connected, 1-connected, simple SHam1-space $(M,\omega=d\lambda, \Phi)$ with $n+1$ fixed points is symplectomorphic to the Stein surface $(\cW_n, \omega_n)$.
+In particular, the symplectic topology of $(M,\omega)$ is determined by the cardinality of the fixed point set $Fix(\Phi)$. \end{theo}

-Moreover, together with the following theorem by Wu \cite{Wu}, any $A_n$-string of Lagrangian spheres in $(M,\omega)$ is Hamiltonian isotopic to any given $A_n$-string of Lagrangian spheres associated to the $G$-action as in Theorem \ref{M=Wn}, up to a composition of Lagrangian Dehn twists along the latter:
+Moreover, together with the following theorem by Wu \cite{Wu}, any $A_n$-string of Lagrangian spheres in $(M,\omega)$ is Hamiltonian isotopic to any given $A_n$-string of Lagrangian spheres associated to the $\Theta$-action as in Theorem \ref{M=Wn}, up to a composition of Lagrangian Dehn twists along the latter:

 \begin{theo}[\cite{Wu}] Any compactly supported symplectomorphism of $\cW_n$ is Hamiltonian isotopic to a composition of Dehn twists along the standard spheres.
 In particular, $\pi_0(\Symp_c(\cW_n))=Br_{n+1}$.
 As a result, exact Lagrangians in $A_n$-surface singularities are isotopic to the zero section of a plumbed copy of $T^*S^2$, up to a composition of Lagrangian Dehn twists along the standard spheres. \end{theo}